nonpartisan-redistricting-datahub/pdv-vt/vest-vt-2016/README.md

 # vest-vt-2016

 Our final validation report for this dataset is available [here](https://redistrictingdatahub.org/dataset/vest-2016-vermont-precinct-and-election-results/).
-Still in progress as of 5/19/21.

 We do not have the raw data sources available on this Github due to file constraints, but we are happy to share them if needed.